-One tactic that I feel works nicely is to play defensively – reinforce you crucial regions, making them as costly as possible to attack, then use your diplomatic abilities (trash talking) to divert player towards other targets.
+One tactic that I feel works nicely is to play defensively – reinforce your crucial regions, making them as costly as possible to attack, then use your diplomatic abilities (trash-talking) to divert players toward other targets.

 All this comes with simple rules and a great-looking fantasy theme, making it very visually appealing.
 It’s a great gateway game – once you take into account all the abilities, it’s good for the more advanced players as well – but after a while, you will wish for more strategic options.

 Besides the tabletop version, the game is also available on Steam.
-Price is for the base game, expansions can be bought separately.
+The price is for the base game, expansions can be bought separately.

-- 2, 3, 4, and 5 player maps available, with all the races and abilities of the base game.
+- 2, 3, 4, and 5-player maps are available, with all the races and abilities of the base game.

 - Good and transparent user interface.
-All the important information is displayed, race and ability details can be accessed easily.
+All the important information is displayed, and race and ability details can be accessed easily.